Denis-Source/weather_app/README.md

 ***

 ## Customization
 The application allows you to change time format, temperature units as well as, called APIs.
-All this work can be done via configuration screen (menu button or `f1` key).
+All this work can be done via the configuration screen (menu button or `f1` key).
 The screen theme is also dynamically changed.

 #### Example of the configuration screen: